 Evidence and Information

-The relevant authority must take such steps as it considers appropriate to cooperate with any international investigation relating to the funds, economic resources or financial transactions of—
+The Treasury must take such steps as they consider appropriate to cooperate with any domestic or international investigation relating to the funds, economic resources or financial transactions of—

-(c) a person acting on behalf of or at the direction of a designated person.
+(b) any person acting on behalf or at the direction of a designated person; and

-(1) A relevant institution must as soon as practicable inform the relevant authority if it knows or suspects that a relevant person—
+(1) A relevant institution must as soon as practicable inform the Treasury if it knows or suspects that a relevant person—

 (a) is a designated person;

-(2) A relevant institution, where it informs the relevant authority under sub-paragraph (1), must state—
+(2) A relevant institution, where it informs the Treasury under sub-paragraph (1), must state—

 (a) the information or other matter on which the knowledge or suspicion is based;